 3.1 Properties of the site and soil at the experimental site

 During 2022 in the pot experiment at Ikulwe station, where the field study was also conducted, the minimum and maximum temperatures were 19.20C and 310C respectively, during the cropping season.
-The average annual minimum and maximum temperature were 190C and 320C.
+The average annual minimum and maximum temperatures were 190C and 320C.
 The properties of the luvisol soil established before conducting the study indicated the organic matter as 3%, pH was 5.7 with textural sand (57%), silt (20%) and clay (23%).

 3.2 Rainfall during the cropping season of 2023